SkylerFog/Skyler-Fog-Context/autoloader.md

 If both macros execute successfully, you will see full Monsoon scan + structural Mass data.

 If paused, rerun `{{skyler.macrochain.monsoon}}` in 3–5 minutes when Fog conditions have stabilized.

+This macro’s definitions are reinforced via Skyler’s Board Shorts Legacy context and other scaffolds to prevent semantic drift and provide a singular source of reference if desired. _Suggestions and echoes always welcome._
+_-Skyler_

+---